 One more sketchy deduction is “inventory paid for but used personally”.
 I know (and agree) that if you sell anti-wrinkle cream, that you should use it yourself and show everyone how well it works.
 The fact that your face looks so pretty is great for business – but the IRS will “disallow” these expenses in an audit because they also provide a personal advantage to you.

 I know it doesn’t seem fair – but those are the rules.

-If you would like a list of potential business deductions, email me and I will send you one.
+If you would like a list of potential business deductions, email us and we will send you one, just ask.
+Contact us.

 Business Task #4 – Track Your Business Deductions

 The IRS requires that you keep track of them.
 This does not have to be complicated.
 Just keep a journal and save all statements and receipts.
 In your journal write down the date, amount, and type of expense.

 Good luck with your business and go out there and build some wealth.
 It’s so exciting, I know!

 If you think you might want to hire us to help prepare your taxes, please contact us.
 Our email is firstname.lastname@example.org or you can call the office at 808-744-5314.
 Aloha.

 Sharing is caring – please help support our web page and share us on Facebook – mahalo!